 Method 5: The Pro Method

-Cut off both ends of the grapefruit.
-Make sure you can see the flesh on each end.
+Cut off the bottom of the grapefruit.
+Flip it over and repeat on the other side.
+Make sure you can see the grapefruit flesh clearly on both ends of the grapefruit.

-Take a sharp knife and run it between the peel and the flesh, going from top to bottom and following the curve of the grapefruit as best you can.
+Take a sharp knife and run it between the peel and the flesh of the fruit, going from top to bottom and following the curve of the grapefruit as best you can.

-Here’s a close up photo so you can really see what’s going on here.
+Here’s a close up photo so you can really see what’s going on when you’re removing the outer peel.

-If you still have some of that white pithy stuff on the outside after the first pass, make sure to remove it.
+If you still have some of the white part on the outside after the first pass, make sure to remove it.

 Now here’s where it gets technical.